Dynein

-Dyneins are a family of cytoskeletal motor proteins that move along microtubules in cells.
+Dyneins are a family of cytoskeletal motor proteins (though they are actually protein complexes) that move along microfilaments in cells.
 They convert the chemical energy stored in ATP to mechanical work.
 Dynein transports various cellular cargos, provides forces and displacements important in mitosis, and drives the beat of eukaryotic cilia and flagella.
 All of these functions rely on dynein's ability to move towards the minus-end of the microtubules, known as retrograde transport; thus, they are called "minus-end directed motors".
 In contrast, most kinesin motor proteins move toward the microtubules' plus-end, in what is called anterograde transport.

 Classification

 Dyneins can be divided into two groups: cytoplasmic dyneins and axonemal dyneins, which are also called ciliary or flagellar dyneins.